isograd-dev/isograd-dev.github.io/index.md

 The testing environment is IP-restricted: please send the IP addresses you will use to connect to the testing environment to [support@isograd.com](mailto:support@isograd.com).

 ### Use a service
 To use a service, make a POST request to the URL of the chosen environment.
-The header must contain the field `Authorisation: Bearer <your_token>`.
+The header must contain the field `Authorization: Bearer <your_token>`.

 ### Example
 Here is a Python script retrieving an access token, and using the service to [create a candidate](#create-a-candidate)